Skip Navigation

 Download CV

-Mr. Butterklee serves in many roles at Stony Brook University including as an adjunct professor teaching business law and business communications, the president-elect of the Stony Brook Alumni Association, a member of the College of Business Dean’s Advisory Board, and as a donor.
+Mr. Butterklee serves in many roles at Stony Brook University including as an adjunct professor teaching undergraduate courses in business law and business communications and a graduate course in electric energy markets, the President of the Stony Brook Alumni Association, a member of the College of Business Dean’s Advisory Board, a judge of Stony Brook’s 3 Minute Thesis competition, and as a donor.
 Mr. Butterklee previously taught fencing at Stony Brook University while he was a graduate student.

 Mr. Butterklee received his J.D.
 Degree Cum Laude from New York Law School in 1992, which he attended on full scholarship and where he was an Editor of the New York Law School Law Review.
 Mr. Butterklee also received an M.B.A. in Finance from Adelphi University (1987), an M.S. in Urban and Policy Sciences from Harriman College (the precursor to the College of Business) at Stony Brook University (1982) and a B.A. in Political Science also from Stony Brook University (1980).
 Mr. Butterklee is admitted to practice law in New York, Connecticut, and in several federal appellate courts, including the United States Supreme Court.